 Current MFA Students

-Joanna Currey is a first-year MFA candidate in poetry from Fairfax, VA.
-She received a BA in English and Poetry Writing from the University of Virginia where she wrote obsessively about plants, bodies, and religion.
-Joanna enjoys swimming in rivers and praying on trampolines, and hopes one day to record a pop/rock album, read every book she owns, and become a pretty good gardener.
+Joanna Currey is a third-year MFA candidate in poetry from Fairfax, VA.
+She earned a BA in English and Poetry Writing from the University of Virginia where she wrote mostly about plants, bodies, and religion.
+Joanna has served as the art editor and poetry co-editor for Nashville Review, and she hopes one day to record a pop/rock album, read every book she owns, and become a pretty good gardener.

-Joshua Moore is a Nashville poet and first-year MFA candidate in poetry at Vanderbilt University.
-He serves as a reader for the Nashville Review, coordinates The Porch Writers’ Collective: Poetry on Demand Initiative, and hosts/co-produces Nashville Public Radio’s Versify podcast.
-He received his BA in English Writing with a minor in Biology Pre-Medicine from Eureka College.
-He is a recipient of the Ronald W. Reagan Fellowship and former editor of Impressions Literary Arts Journal.
+Joshua Moore is a Nashville poet, and third year MFA candidate in poetry, at Vanderbilt University, where he serves as the 2019-2020 Curb Center Fellow.
+He formerly served as Co-Poetry editor and Comics editor for the Nashville Review.
+He is the Host/Producer of Nashville Public Radio’s Versify podcast, the winner of a 2018 Academy of American Poets University Prize, a scholarship recipient from The Sewanee Writers’ Conference, and The Virginia Quarterly Review Writers’ Conference.
+He received his BA in English Writing with a minor in Biology Pre-Medicine, from Eureka College.
+He is a recipient of the Ronald W. Reagan Fellowship, and former editor of Impressions Literary Arts Journal.